 Think about it — most of the time, pain relievers and supplements intended for people are found in medicine cabinets or personal bags and purses.
 It’s easy enough to hang bags and purses on a high hook instead of throwing them on a chair when you get home at night — that eliminates the opportunity for pets to access them there.

-Accidental poisoning is one of the most common reasons people bring their pets in for an emergency veterinary visit each year:
+Accidental poisoning is one of the most common reasons for pet emergency veterinary visits each year:

 - Just because medications are popular and (seemingly) safe in people, please don’t make the mistake of thinking that they can safely be given to your pets.